 Then, out of frustration, I grabbed a larger set of pliers and got a little rougher with taking the fabric off.

 All that’s left is the burlap layer which was also stapled.
+I had to make sure I did NOT remove the staples holding the woven fabric.

 REMOVAL OF CANE & SPLINE